Green Arrow: DC Rebirth

 In 2016, DC relaunched its entire line of titles once again with the DC Rebirth event, this time intending to restore elements from the DC Universe prior to Flashpoint, while also maintaining the continuity of the New 52.
 Ben Percy remained the principal writer for the series, with a rotating art team consisting of Otto Schmidt, Juan Ferreyra and Stephen Byrne.
 During this run, Green Arrow is seemingly betrayed by Emiko as Percy reintroduces Shado, echoing elements from the Grell run, as well as John Diggle.
 In addition to restoring Green Arrow's trademark Van Dyke beard, the series revisited a romance between Green Arrow and Black Canary for the first time since 2011.
 Percy also reestablished Green Arrow as a politically conscious figure, with the writer describing him as a "social justice warrior".
 After it was revealed that Emiko was still on Oliver's side, she eventually adopted the codename of Red Arrow.

-This volume finished in March 2019, with issue #50 serving as an extra sized final issue.
+This volume finished in March 2019, with issue No. 50 serving as an extra sized final issue.

 Dawn of DC

-In November 2022, it was announced that Joshua Williamson would write a new Green Arrow series following Oliver's disappearance at the end of Dark Crisis on Infinite Earths, with Sean Izaakse illustrating and set to launch in April 2023.
+In November 2022, it was announced that Joshua Williamson would write a new Green Arrow series following Oliver's disappearance at the end of Dark Crisis on Infinite Earths, with Sean Izaakse illustrating and launching in April 2023.
+On April 25, the day of the first issue's release, it was announced that the initial six-issue miniseries would become a twelve-issue maxiseries.

+Oliver eventually reunites with Connor Hawke, Roy Harper, Black Canary, Red Canary, and Liam Harper after defeating Merlyn.
+Oliver has seemingly worked with Amanda Waller and starts arresting his family.
+During his work with Waller, he digs up a box that seemingly makes him regain his memory.
+It is revealed that Martian Manhunter realized Amanda Waller's plans to make the world hate metahumans, so he agreed to create a telepathic implant which will make Ollie fully believe in Waller's goals.
+Oliver helps disable the Amazon bots and the heroes regain their powers.
+In the aftermath, Oliver explains he had to do it because the Justice League disbanded so quickly when the Titans were not ready for future loose ends.
+He then further states that if they all had been more communicative as they did in the past, the events of Absolute Power would never had happened.
+Batman, Superman, and Wonder Woman begrudgingly agree with Oliver's reasonings and tell Oliver that they are bringing back the Justice League.